Thursday, 29 May 2025

 Afterwards, we went back to the hotel and had a drink in the bar before getting changed and heading out to eat – Richard and the locals in the bar had recommended the local Turkish restaurant, Shiish.
 It was so good!
 We’d been warned not to order too much, so just ordered a meal each.
 The nice young bloke who was waiting on us seemed worried that we wouldn’t be adequately nourished, so he brought us complementary bread.
 Then after we’d finished as much of our (huge) meals as we could manage, he brought us a free dessert of semolina cake as well!
 We finally rolled out of the restaurant absolutely stuffed to the brim, and somehow made it back to the hotel.

 It was yet another early night, as we were so tired.
-It’s very light quite late though – as I type this, it’s ten past 9, and still quite light outside.
+As I type this, it’s ten past 9, and still quite light outside.

 Tuesday, 27th May LEIGHTON BUZZARD - OXFORD - ABINGDON